American Gun Culture: Deep Historical Roots and Constitutional Protection

 Gun culture in the United States reflects the country's unique historical trajectory, with firearms strongly rooted in American identity since colonial settlement and constitutionally protected by the Second Amendment (ratified in 1791).
 The United States is the only industrial nation in which rifle, shotgun, and handgun ownership is still legal among large segments of the population—a distinction that stems from the country's revolutionary founding (where armed colonists defeated British authority), frontier expansion (where firearms were essential survival tools), and constitutional guarantee of the right to bear arms.
 Political scientist Robert Spitzer identified three key factors: the growth of firearms since colonial times, the link between personal gun ownership and revolutionary/frontier mythology, and cultural narratives that glorify firearms in frontier and modern contexts.

 The Second Amendment's legal evolution increased throughout the twenty-first century.
 In District of Columbia v.
-Heller (2008), the United States Supreme Court recognised for the first time that the Second Amendment protects an individual's right to own firearms regardless of militia duty.
+Heller (2008), the United States Supreme Court recognized for the first time that the Second Amendment protects an individual's right to own firearms regardless of militia duty.
 This was a substantial legal departure from previous views that viewed the right as related to collective militia purposes.
 The 2010 McDonald v.
 City of Chicago ruling extended this privilege to state and municipal governments via the Fourteenth Amendment, resulting in national Second Amendment protections.
 More recently, in New York State Rifle & Pistol Association v.
-Bruen (2022), the Court raised historical tradition as the primary criteria for analysing gun prohibitions, establishing a framework that some experts think offers gun rights protections that outweigh nearly all other constitutional rights.
+Bruen (2022), the Court raised historical tradition as the primary criteria for analyzing gun prohibitions, establishing a framework that some experts think offers gun rights protections that outweigh nearly all other constitutional rights.